 FEED PUPPY FOOD TO A GROWING BULLMASTIFF.

-Most Bullmastiffs do well on Lamb and Rice diets that contain no corn,
+Most Bullmastiffs do well on multiple brands of dog food that contain

-soy, or wheat.
+no corn, soy, or wheat.
 No canned dog food is recommended.
-Canned food may give the puppy digestion
+Canned food may give the puppy

 The following is a feeding guideline.
 Each puppy should be monitored